Marie Christine: Synopsis

-Marie and Dante have two boys and sail happily along the Eastern seaboard for five years ("Opening (Five Years Up and Down the Coast)" / "I Will Love You").
-They finally start a home in Chicago.
-However, Dante, always ambitious, is now more interested in the political world of Chicago.
-At a brothel run by Magdalena ("Cincinnati"), Dante campaigns for Alderman, under the advice of Charles Gates, a political boss ("You're Looking at the Man").
+Marie and Dante now have two boys and have been sailing happily along the Eastern seaboard for five years ("Opening (Five Years Up and Down the Coast)" / "I Will Love You").
+They finally start a home in Chicago, where Dante, always ambitious, becomes interested in entering politics.
+At a brothel run by Magdalena ("Cincinnati"), Dante, advised by political boss Charles Gates, campaigns for the position of alderman ("You're Looking at the Man").

-Dante has left Marie and is engaged to Helena, the daughter of Charles Gates.
-Dante wants to keep his kids, which Marie refuses to allow.
-She reminds them of the good times and of his children ("The Scorpion").
+Dante leaves Marie and becomes engaged to Charles Gates' daughter Helena.
+Dante wants to have custody of his children, but Marie will not allow it ("The Scorpion").
 Dante wants Marie to leave Chicago, telling her that she will be well provided for.
 Marie has nowhere to go - she has killed her brother and has left her mark in New York due to Dante's gambling.
-She reveals how she cast a spell on the daughters of the man who cheated Dante and they killed him ("Lover Bring Me Summer").
-He will not return to her and she reminds him of her enduring love and her magic, which she can use for him or against him ("Tell Me").
-She will not let him have her children and they part.
+She reveals how she cast a spell on the daughters of the man who cheated Dante to make them kill their father ("Lover Bring Me Summer").
+Dante will not return to her, so she reminds him of her enduring love and her magic, which she can use for him or against him ("Tell Me").

 Magdalena meets Marie ("Billy Was Sweet" / "There's a Rumor Going Round") and offers to help her.
 Marie refuses her, but Magdalena advises her to give up her children now to give her more options.
 Magdalena can help Marie keep her boys if Marie will help Magdalena conceive a child, which she and her husband have been unable to do ("Paradise Is Burning Down").
-That night, Marie uses her magic to entangle herself with Dante and Helena - although she is not physically there, they can feel her and they engage in a dangerous mènage-à-tois ("Prison In a Prison").
+That night, Marie uses her magic to entangle herself with Dante and Helena - although she is not physically there, they can feel her and they engage in a dangerous ménage-à-trois ("Prison In a Prison").